 O: Opportunities for risk capital come AFTER your income is secured

 That Reason is the only intangible part of our question - How Much is Enough?
-As much as we agonize over numbers every single day, let us candidly share something just as important from three decades worth of notes measuring the most successful Financial Freedom Plans.
+As much as we agonize over numbers every single day, let us candidly share something just as important from three decades worth of notes measuring the most successful Freedom Day Plans.
 Have a clear purpose for just what to do next with your most valuable of all assets – more time.
 Once all the hows and whats of the math are solved, then you can focus exclusively on your why.
 That reason is just as important as the numbers.

 “It’s never too late to be what you might have been.”